shinesanthosh/pseudodb/README.md

 console.log(pdb.findDoc('test', 'name', 'Alwin')); //Logs the id of the document which has the field 'name' as 'Alwin'

 console.log(pdb.findAll('test', 'age', 20)); //Logs an array of ids of all docs which has age as 20

+subscribe('test').on('dbChange', (curr, prev) =>
+	console.log('Current: ', curr, ' Previous: ', prev)
+); // Monitors the db and Logs current and previous content of the db when db is changed

 console.log(relations.getRel('test', 'a', 'brother')); // Logs the brother relation of the doc a